DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 QAT compression PMD needs intermediate buffers to support Deflate compression with Dynamic Huffman encoding.
 CONFIG_RTE_PMD_QAT_COMP_IM_BUFFER_SIZE specifies the size of a single buffer, the PMD will allocate a multiple of these, plus some extra space for associated meta-data.
-For GEN2 devices, 20 buffers plus 1472 bytes are allocated.
+For GEN2 devices, 20 buffers are allocated while for GEN1 devices, 12 buffers are allocated, plus 1472 bytes overhead.

 ..
 Note::